johnnynotsolucky/spoke-and-chain/README.md

 - [PHPStan](https://github.com/phpstan/phpstan)

-These are installed with composer and can be run using `composer run-script <tool>`.
+These are installed with composer and can be run using `ddev composer run-script <tool>`.
 See the `scripts` section in the composer.json file.

 #### Running locally